fenok/react-router-typesafe-routes/README.md

         // By default, path params are inferred from the pattern.
         "user/:id",
         {
             // We can override some or all path params.
+Here, we override 'id'.
-            // We override id and specify that a parsing error will be thrown.
+            // We specify that an error will be thrown in case of an absent/invalid param.
+            // For demonstration purposes only, normally you shouldn't throw.
-            params: { id: numberType(throwable) },
+            params: { id: number().defined() },
             // These are search params.
-            // We specify a fallback to use in case of a parsing error.
+            // We specify a default value to use in case of an absent/invalid param.
-            searchParams: { infoVisible: booleanType(false) },
+            searchParams: { infoVisible: boolean().default(false) },
             // These are state fields, which are similar to search params.
-            // We use default parsing behavior, so a parsing error will result in undefined.
+            // By default, 'undefined' is returned in case of an absent/invalid param.
-            state: { fromUserList: booleanType },
+            state: { fromUserList: boolean() },
             // These are allowed hash values.
             // We could also use hashValues() to indicate that any hash is allowed.
             hash: hashValues("info", "comments"),
         },
         // This is a child route, which inherits all parent params.
         // Note how it has to start with an uppercase letter.
+        // As a reminder, its path params are inferred from the pattern.
         { DETAILS: route("details/:lang?") }
     ),
 };